Abbiirr/loan-workflow-ui/README.md

 3. Observe live graph rendering
 4. (Upcoming) Interact with generated forms

+## Project Structure

+The project is organized into features for better modularity and maintainability.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for details on the current feature-based structure, [PROPOSED_STRUCTURE.md](PROPOSED_STRUCTURE.md) for the original proposal, and [MIGRATION_CHECKLIST.md](MIGRATION_CHECKLIST.md) for the remaining items to complete the migration.

 ## Contributing

 PRs welcome once core graph is stable.
 Please include example JSON updates when adding new capabilities.